Colleton Primary School

 - Access to Foundry College for support/advice

-- Access to out reach support if appropriate such as JAC (Just Around the Corner), Heroes Animal Farm or art therapy, Foundry outreach programme
+- Access to outreach support if appropriate such as JAC (Just Around the Corner), Poppies Farm or music therapy, Mindjam, Addington outreach programme

-- Parents should inform school of any medical needs their child has and staff will take on any training as needed to support those needs
+- Parents should inform school of any medical needs their child has and staff will take on any training required to support those needs

 - Specifically trained adults to administer medicines according to individual needs